Technical analysis

 Related reading

-Troubleshooting Microsoft Entra Conditional Access with Sign-in Logs: A Field Guide
+Reading the Conditional Access Sign-in Log: A Working Field Guide